-The whole atmosphere of the cinema might be described as "magical' and it certainly attracted patrons for miles around.
+The whole atmosphere of the cinema might be described as "magical" and it certainly attracted patrons from miles around.
 Saturday matinees brought queues of excited children anxious to see the next episode of the on-going serial particularly.
-Saturday evening pr gramps might include a local Talent Competition when members of the audience went on stage to sing, dance or play a musical instrument.
-This was referred teas a "Go-Az-You-Please".
+Saturday evening programmes might include a local Talent Competition when members of the audience went on stage to sing, dance or play a musical instrument.
+This was referred to as a "Go-As-You-Please".

-In 1930 a new Cinema was built in town and with it came "The Talkies"; as well as comfort in which to enjoy them!
+In 1930 a new Cinema was built in town and with it came "The Talkies"; as well as comfort in which to enjoy them.

-There were the lavish Musical extravaganzas with top class dancers and gorgeous chorus girls; the Romances with handsome heroes and beautiful heroines; and the Westerns with the rugged cowboys and their faithful four-legged friends.
-In many of the Westerns there appeared an old cowboy called "Gabby" Hayes, wrinkle-faced and toothless.
-"Gabby" must have been a Star if for nothing else but aiming his tobacco spit very successfully at a spitoon placed some distance away and causing it to rise several inches off the floor of the saloon.
+There were the lavish Musical extravaganzas with top class dancers and gorgeous chorus girls; the Romances with handsome heros and beautiful heroines; and the Westerns with the rugged cowboys and their faithful four-legged friends.
+In many of the Westerns there appeared an old cowboy called "Gabby" Hayes, wrinkle-faced and toothless [referring to George Hayes].
+"Gabby" must have been a Star if for nothing else but aiming his tobacco spit very successfully at a spittoon laced some distance away and causing it to rise several inches off the floor of the saloon.